PRIArobotics/Hedgehog/docs/source/installation.rst

 but unlike with Rasbian, SSH is enabled!
 We might disable SSH by default in future images.

+If you are re-installing your controller, that is probably it.
+However, if you have a never-used hardware board or there was a firmware update, or you just want to be on the safe side, go to the :ref:`firmware installation <installation-firmware>` section.

 .. _installation instructions: https://www.raspberrypi.org/documentation/installation/installing-images/README.md
 .. _Hedgehog image: http://webspace.pria.at/hedgehog/hedgehog_fresh_20170708_030000.img.zip